top of page

 ABOUT

-"D.O or Do Not" is a podcast that was created by Dr. Ian Storch and executed with the help of Dr. Tianyu She PGY-II.
+"D.O or Do Not" is a podcast that was dreamed up by Noah Storch to answer the

 There are two types of fully Licensed Physicians in the United States Allopathic Medical Doctors (M.D.) and Doctors of Osteopathic Medicine (D.O.)